Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 Black Mirror

-Black Mirror is undoubtedly his most compelling and celebrated work to date – a dystopian and infrequently chilling imaginative and prescient of how expertise might change our lives, let’s face it, largely for the more severe.
+Black Mirror is for sure his most compelling and celebrated work to date – a dystopian and sometimes chilling imaginative and prescient of how expertise might change our lives, let’s face it, largely for the more severe.

-It started as a Channel 4 shot at midnight, however Charlie Brooker’s drama rapidly grew to become one of the vital bleakly gripping series on TV.
-Then Netflix jumped in and it went from a cult present within the UK to a world phenomenon that pulls huge-name visitor stars from Jon Hamm and Bryce Dallas Howard to Andrew Scott and Miley Cyrus.
+It started as a Channel 4 shot at the hours of darkness, however Charlie Brooker’s drama rapidly turned one of the bleakly gripping series on TV.
+Then Netflix jumped in and it went from a cult present within the UK to a worldwide phenomenon that pulls huge-name visitor stars from Jon Hamm and Bryce Dallas Howard to Andrew Scott and Miley Cyrus.

 Watch on Netflix